Tutorial

 - phe_perindividual: Geolocation and taxonomic identification for phenology plants

-- phe_perindividualperyear: recorded once a year, essentially the "metadata" about the plant: DBH, height, etc.
+- phe_perindividualperyear: Pecorded once per year, essentially the "metadata" about the plant: DBH, height, etc.

-There are other files in each download including a readme with information on the data product and the download; a variables file that defines the term descriptions, data types, and units; a validation file with data entry validation and parsing rules; and an XML with machine readable metadata.
+There are other files in each download including a readme with information on the data product and the download; a variables file that defines the term descriptions, data types, and units; a validation file with data entry validation and parsing rules; and a citation file giving the BibTeX citation for the downloaded data.

 # install needed package (only uncomment & run if not already installed)